 The culprit might be the wires, which tend to get corroded and rusted after long periods.
 Even if they haven’t gotten corroded and are intact, they might be loose or damaged in some other way.
 Any kind of damage or corrosion to the wires gets in the way of the transmission of voltage, making the ignition coil completely spark-less.

 Solution: It’s very simple to understand this particular issue.
 Having a break in the circuit causes the issue of no spark being emitted from the coil.
-All you have to do is source replacement wires and your vehicle should be up and running.
+All you have to do is source No products found. and your vehicle should be up and running.
 But while this will definitely solve the problem, you should also put some precautions in place that ensure you won’t have to do this again.

 If the wires were corroded, opt for replacement wires with a chromium finish.
 If you had the problem of damage or cut wires, you will need to inspect the insides of your car.
 You will most probably find that there are some sharp edges in the car itself that are getting in the way of your wire and are cutting into its protective sheath over time.
 You can cushion this sharp edge from the wire itself.